cosimameyer/nlp-talk/README.md

-# NLP - or: Getting the most out of text
+# Natural language processing - or: Getting the most out of text

 This repository contains all the material that I used for my past talks on NLP.